 File: how do brands advertise today?

-“Anyway, don’t believe it: you only pay for advertising .”
-Who hasn't heard/said this phrase before?
+"Anyway, don't believe it: you only pay for advertising ."
+Who hasn't heard/said this sentence?

-Whether it applies to the purchase of perfumes, clothing, telephones or cosmetic products, it reveals the capital importance of advertising for a brand.
+Whether it applies to the purchase of perfumes, clothes, telephones or cosmetic products, it reveals the capital importance that advertising has for a brand.

 making of chanel